wp-plugins/warm-cache/readme.txt

 Tested up to: 3.0.1
 Stable tag: 1.1

 Crawls your website-pages based on google XML sitemap (google-sitemap-generator).
-If you have a caching plugin this wil keep your cache warm.
+If you have a caching plugin this will keep your cache warm.
 Speeds up your site.

 == Description ==

 Crawls your website-pages based on google XML sitemap (google-sitemap-generator).
-If you have a caching plugin this wil keep your cache warm.
+If you have a caching plugin this will keep your cache warm.
 Speeds up your site.<br>
 All urls in your sitemap will be visited by the plugin to keep the cache up to date.<br>
 Will show average page load times and pages visited.<br>